richardboase/Hectik/README.md

 # Hectik.TV
-hectik tv
+Hectik

 Users log in with their wallets

+Users 'mint' a profile which  creates a billion @profile tokens, (for example @SlitneyPears token)

-Users upload a video and press 'publish'
+Users upload their videos and press 'publish'

-Each piece of content has 1 million tokens issued.
+Each piece of content has 1 billion tokens issued against it which act as 'shares' in the content.

-Content creators own 100% of the tokens.
+The content publishers recieve 99% of the tokens.

-Content creators gift 1% of teh tokens to Hectik TV
+Hectik retains 1% of the tokens of all profiles and all content

-Viewers log into Hectik TV to watch videos.
+Viewers log into Hectik to buy tokens.

-Users charge viewers to watch their videos.

-Every viewer recieves a token when they pay to watch a movie.
+Users can set the price of the tokens, give them away for free, and give them away in return for views.
+Users can also charge viewers to view their content.

+Viewers buy/receive tokens which they can collect, hoard, transfer and sell on the open market

-Revenue is streamed to the token holders.
+Revenue from creators is streamed to the token holders.

+Users can also buy @Profile tokens to monetize their favourite creators.

+- Market for Content Tokens
+- Market for Creator Tokens
+- Leaderboard

-Hector Lopez is CEO
+Hector Lopez: CEO

-Stephan February is CTO
+Stephan February: CTO

-Alex Sats is COO
+Alex Sats: COO

-Rafael LaVerde is CMO
+Rafael LaVerde: CMO

-Coffee Guy is CFO
+Coffee Guy: CFO

-Bozo is Bozo
+Bozo: Bozo